Chicken Pizza with Roasted Garlic (Easy Homemade Pizza)

 - I used a good brand of store-bought pizza sauce here.
 Again, feel free to make your own, but pre-made pizza sauce is a shortcut I’m comfortable with taking.
 There’s some really good ones at the grocery store these days (I like San Marzano and Rao’s brands).

 - For chicken, I pulled apart a cooked chicken breast that was left over from a meal earlier in the week.
-Rotisserie chicken works great, too!
+Rotisserie chicken or even leftover orange glazed chicken thighs works great, too!

 - I roasted my own garlic (instructions in recipe card) because it’s easy, cheap and makes the house smell delicious.
 If you’d rather buy roasted garlic from the olive bar at your store, hey – judgement free zone.